-The following article outlines the average Google AdWords paid search metrics from November, 2013.
+The following article outlines the average Google Ads paid search metrics from November, 2013.
 This data has been compared to paid search account data from August, four months earlier.

-Although many variables can affect each Chiropractors efforts, this information is valuable in helping the chiro industry evaluate the performance of their AdWords campaigns.
+Although many variables can affect each Chiropractors efforts, this information is valuable in helping the chiro industry evaluate the performance of their Google Ads campaigns.
 Comparing your performance to competitors and others within your industry throughout North America can help determine whether there is need for improvement in your strategy.

 The average Dentist spent 664.80 in November.
 This is down from $691.20 in July.
 This is surprising, as although spend decreased, the conversion count did not change.
 Typically budgets must increase to compete with competition trying to take up the same ad space.
 This often results in an increased cost per conversion.
 When overall spend decreases, it’s common to see conversions drop.
 In this case, cost per conversion went down and the average amount of patient enquiries remained unchanged!